tarunkandra1/Cointegration/README.md

 # Stock Cointegration Analysis

 This Python script analyzes the cointegration of two selected stocks using historical price data from Yahoo Finance.
 It applies statistical methods, including linear regression and the Engle-Granger cointegration test, to determine if the chosen stocks share a long-term equilibrium relationship.
+In the future, I will continue working on this code so it can automatically scan indexes find statistically significant cointegration, and perform statistical arbitrage.

 ## Features
 - Retrieves 10 years of monthly stock price data from Yahoo Finance